Danzzilla/Unbeatable-Hangman/README.md

 to keep its options open.
 Class HangmanManager was created by me for the HangmanMain to use.
 HangmanMain initiates the actions and HangmanManager defines the processes that HangmanMain is to initiate.
+* A hangman game where the computer wins 99.99% of the time
+*	Utilized Maps and Sets for storing/choosing the perfect word

 ## What I've learned
 * Data Structures